An introduction to timecode

 The various internal clocks on the cameras and sound recording devices run at marginally different rates, causing drift, and consequently synchronisation is lost.
 Using an external timecode device ensures every camera and audio source is jammed to one, incredibly accurate master clock, creating a robust wireless sync network.

-Most wireless timecode generator systems, including the Timecode Systems solution, use a master and slave relationship as the basis for synchronisation.
+Most wireless timecode generator systems, including the Timecode Systems solution, use a Server and Client relationship (formerly Master and Slave) as the basis for synchronisation.

 To set up your sync network…

 - Every camera and audio source needs an external timecode unit.

-- One unit should be assigned as the ‘master’ device and set to transmit timecode (or genlock if relevant).
+- One unit should be assigned as the ‘server’ device and set to transmit timecode (or genlock if relevant).

-- All of the timecode devices on the other recording units, should be set to run as slaves, using the same RF Channel as the master.
+- All of the timecode devices on the other recording units, should be set to run as clients, using the same RF Channel as the server.

 - When a slave device is on, it transmits a signal via the set RF channel.

-- The master detects the slave and relays its clock settings to the slave.
+- The server detects the client and relays its clock settings to the client.

-- The slave sets its own clock to match the master, and this jams all sources to the same incredibly accurate clock.
+- The client sets its own clock to match the server, and this jams all sources to the same incredibly accurate clock.

-But what if a camera roams out of range of its master?
+But what if a camera roams out of range of its server?

-If the events of a shoot take an unexpected turn and a camera happens to roam out of the RF range of the master, the Timecode Systems unit will continue to run timecode using its own accurate internal clock, and then sync back to the master as soon as it’s back within reach of the RF signal.
+If the events of a shoot take an unexpected turn and a camera happens to roam out of the RF range of the server, the Timecode Systems unit will continue to run timecode using its own accurate internal clock, and then sync back to the server as soon as it’s back within reach of the RF signal.

 And what if the director’s plans change mid-shoot?

 The system is completely flexible.
-If, for example, additional cameras arrive on location mid-way through the recording day, users have the capability to simply attach an UltraSync ONE to the camera, SyncBac PRO if a GoPro, or even UltraSync BLUE if it’s an iPhone.
-They can select the chosen RF channel and get going knowing the content recorded will be instantly synced against the :pulse master unit sitting with the sound department.
+If, for example, additional cameras arrive on location mid-way through the recording day, users have the capability to simply attach an UltraSync ONE to the camera, or even an UltraSync BLUE if it’s an iPhone.
+They can select the chosen RF channel and get going knowing the content recorded will be instantly synced against the server unit sitting with the sound department.